-The next filmmaker, Thai auteur Apichatpong Weerasethakul, has long been known for his ease working across mediums and formats, prolifically creating installations and videos alongside his feature films.
+The next filmmaker, Thai auteur Apichatpong Weerasethakul, has long been known for his ease working across mediums and formats, complementing feature film projects with a prolific installation and video practice.
 His segment is a great example of the latter, and an alluring, near abstract experience that playfully echoes a shower scene in his Strand-released, Palme D’Or-winning fever dream Uncle Boonmee Who Can Recall His Past Lives (2010).

 Our program ends with the great photographer and filmmaker Cindy Sherman, beloved for her photo series Untitled Film Stills (1977-1980) and her cult feature Office Killer (1997, starring Molly Ringwald and Carol Kane and released by Strand).
 Here she puts a new, Photobooth inspired twist on her characteristic deconstructive self-portraiture.

 A special thanks to Strand’s Marcus Hu for his help with this program.